 Although anoceanic species, the shortfin mako’s power, aggressiveness, teeth and great speed make it a danger to humans.
 Shortfin makos have been blamed for a number of both nonfatal and fatal attacks on humans.

 Shortfin makos frequently damage boats and injure fishermen after being hooked.
 Most attacks occur when the shark is either provoked or caught on the end of a fishing line.

 International Shark Attack File statistics record 42 shortfin attacks between 1980 and 2010 on humans, three fatal, along with 20 boat attacks.
 Divers who have encountered shortfin makos note that they swim in a figure-eight pattern and approach with mouths open prior to an attack.

 The shortfin mako is sleek and spindle-shaped with a long conical snout.
 Mako sharks have a more hydrodynamic shape than any shark other than the salmon shark.
 This enables its spectacular speed and movements with great agility.

 The makos of today feed on some of the world’s fastest and highly developed tunas and billfish and are therefore considered apex predators.
-It feeds mainly upon cephalopods (squid, cuttlefish and octopus); bony fishes, including mackerels, tunas, bonitos and swordfish; but it may also eat other sharks, porpoises, sea turtles and seabirds.
+It feeds mainly upon cephalopods (squid, cuttlefish and octopus), and bony fishes, including mackerels, tunas, bonitos and swordfish, but it may also eat other sharks, porpoises, sea turtles and seabirds.
 Shortfin makos have been found with amputated swordfish bills impaled into their head and gills, suggesting that swordfish seriously injure and likely kill makos.